 “Go back to hell!
 You evil, rotten bastard! ” he blurted, “You have no power over me!!”

-Hundreds of hands rose towards hundreds of gasping mouths.
+Hundreds of hands leapt upon hundreds of mouths.
 The emcee rushed a chair towards the shaking old man, who was gripping his walker with an almost destructive force.

 “Dr. Odyssus?
 Would you like to sit down?
 Please!”

-The shocked audience wondered at this surprise burst of anger.
-He’d never acted like this before!
-Was he paranoid, delusional, losing his mind?
-But then most of them realized that erratic behavior was a hallmark of artistic genius, so the atmosphere quickly lightened again.
+The audience was aghast at this flash of anger.
+They’d never seen him act like this before!
+Was he paranoid, deluded, hallucinatory, losing his mind?
+But then, out of enormous respect and realizing erratic behavior as a hallmark of artistic genius, the crowd conceded Remy his outburst and the atmosphere quickly lightened again.

-He forced his eyes to confront Hector – but Hector had fled.
-Strength flooded back into Remy’s body, chasing away the shivers and the pain.
-The old man steadied himself and stood up straight, and Anaïs’ eyes watered anew.
+Remy forced his eyes to again look directly at Hector – but Hector had fled.
+Strength flooded back into the old man’s body, chasing away the shivers and the pain.
+He steadied himself and stood up straight, and Anaïs’ eyes watered anew.